-Each request for an accommodation will be evaluated individually and 2.
-Beach request for an accommodation will be evaluated individually and appropriate professional.
+- 2. Each request for an accommodation will be evaluated individually and must be supported by a current and specific assessment submitted by an appropriate professional.
 With respect to accommodations for law school exams, the College will respect faculty discretion to decide how to test the knowledge and skills essential to their courses while preserving the fairness of exams for all students.
 Requests for exam accommodations that lower academic standards, fundamentally alter the academic program, or impose an undue burden will not be approved.
-The College and law students alike shall abide by this policy when addressing disability accommodations.

-To resolve questions about exam accommodations in an appropriate orderly manner, the College should give students ample notice of this policy at the commencement of and throughout their studies; the faculty should make known to students at the earliest practicable time information about the formats of their exams and the conditions under which they will be given; and students who believe they may be entitled to exam accommodations should make their circumstances known to the Dean of Students of the College of Law at the earliest
+The College and law students alike shall abide by this policy when addressing disability accommodations. - 3.
+To resolve questions about exam accommodations in an appropriate orderly manner, the College should give students ample notice of this policy at the commencement of and throughout their studies; the faculty should make known to students at the earliest practicable time information about the formats of their exams and the conditions under which they will be given; and students who believe they may be entitled to exam accommodations should make their circumstances